sonykus/vagrant-chef-mongodb/README.md

 FINALLY:

 Thanks a lot if you have read down this far!
-So this is where this page ends.
-Now go hack through those scripts see how they have been made, and play around with that thing for a while.
-Sure, send me some feedback as well, if you feel like.
+So this is where this page ends. (d'oh!)
+Now go, hack through those scripts and see how they've been made, and play around with that thing for a while.
+Sure, you could send me some feedback as well, if you feel like.

 ENJOY! ;-)